-Obviously a trim is the fastest—and best—way to get rid of damage, but if you’re in a pinch try Campbel’s trick: when he arrives on set and sees split ends, he immediately reaches for oil.
+Obviously, a trim is the fastest—and best—way to get rid of damage, but if you’re in a pinch try Campbell’s trick: when he arrives on set and sees split ends, he immediately reaches for oil.
 “It brings life back to the hair,” he says.
-Coat your strands with Oribe’s Gold Lust Oil ($48) or Macadamia Natural’s Healing Oil Spray ($15).
-(Use the former for thick locks and for latter for fine hair.)
+Coat your strands with Oribe’s Gold Lust Oil ($57) or Macadamia Natural’s Healing Oil Spray ($14).
+(Use the former for thick locks and latter for fine hair).
 Let it soak in and then gently smooth your ends with low heat and a round brush, which will give you temporary smoothness.

 Clean Out Your Shower

 Damage requires gentle, restorative products.
-Breuer recommends Living Proof’s Restorative Collection of Shampoo ($28), Conditioner ($28), and Targeted Repair Cream ($28), or try the Restore Travel Kit ($29).
+Breuer recommends Living Proof’s Restore Collection of Shampoo ($30), Conditioner ($29), and Repair Leave-in Cream ($30).
 “Most products made for damage can weigh down your hair and make it look flat,” Breuer says.
 “But these are different—they’re very light.”

 Avoid Alcohol-Based Styling Products

-While you’re rehabbing damage, try to avoid products with a high level of alcohol, like certain dry shampoos, hairsprays, and mousse—and definitely anything gel-based!
-Try L’Oreal’s EverStyle Alcohol-Free Strong Hold Styling Spray ($7) or Nexxus’ Mousse Plus ($10) instead.
+While you’re rehabbing damage, try to avoid products with a high level of alcohol, like certain dry shampoos, hairsprays, and mousse—and definitely avoid anything gel-based!
+Try Nexxus’ Mousse Plus ($16) instead.

 The less stress you put on your hair, the less breakage you’ll have.
-Coat you hands with oil and wrap strands into a loose bun to conceal split ends, or a side braid to hide breakage until it starts to get better.
-(Use a soft elastic, like the Ribbon Elastics ($10) by Goody.)
+Coat your hands with oil and wrap strands into a loose bun to conceal split ends, or a side braid to hide breakage until it starts to get better.
+(Use a soft elastic, like the these by scunci).

 Know When to Seek Professional Help

-If you’re at a point where your hair snaps just by brushing it you need to turn to a professional, Breuer says.
+If you’re at a point where your hair snaps just by brushing it, you need to turn to a professional, Breuer says.
 “Ask around for recommendations and set up consultations on your lunch break with new stylists to see what they can do to help you,” he says.
 It’s also time to ask yourself why you have so much damage in the first place.
-“It’s probably time to get a new colorist or lay off the heat,” Campbell says.
+“It’s probably time to get a new colorist or lay off the heat,” explains Campbell.